Posted on November 1, 2017

 Step 1.
 Take a step back: (Or recognize your contract problem)

-Lucy Endel Bassli, Assistant General Counsel, Legal Operations and Contracting at Microsoft, in a must-read paper on contracting for today’s lawyers, advises in-house teams to take stock of who is doing the legal work– reviewing, editing and negotiating contracts.
+Lucy Endel Bassli, former Assistant General Counsel at Microsoft (now chief legal strategist at LawGeex) in a must-read paper on contracting for today’s lawyers, advises in-house teams to take stock of who is doing the legal work– reviewing, editing and negotiating contracts.
 This was the start of a major overhaul of contract review and approval times.
 Bassli advises “Someone needs to track how many contracts are done and how long they take.”

 — Lucy Bassli (@lucybassli) October 16, 2017